harvard-lil/capstone/capstone/capweb/templates/about.md

 * Cases not designated as officially published, such as most lower court decisions.
 * Non-published trial documents such as party filings, orders, and exhibits.
 * Parallel versions of cases from regional reporters, unless those cases were designated by a court as official.
-* Cases officially published in digital form, such as recent cases from Illinois and Arkansas.
+* Cases officially published in digital form, such as recent cases from Illinois, Arkansas, New Mexico, and North Carolina.
 {: add_list_class="spacious-list bullets" }

 Cases published after 1922 do not include headnotes.